tyreer/learning-notes/clean_coder.md

 #### Who writes acceptance tests and when

 - Ideally, stakeholders and QA would write these tests and developers review for consistency
-- IRL, its delegated to business analysts, QA or even developers
+- IRL, it's delegated to business analysts, QA or even developers
   - If devs need to write these tests, make sure another dev is the one implementing the tested feature
 - Typically: BA's write "happy path" because those tests describe the features providing business value
 - QA writes unhappy path tests: boundary conditions, corner cases, exceptions